isaacwongch/RTPortfolioChecker/README.md

 * Assume atomic market data update - each carries update of a single symbol
 * For simplicity, assume RISK_FREE_RATE being 2% and IMPLIED_VOLATILITY being 10% for all calculation of option price

+**Enhancement Items**

+* Pin thread in PortfolioUpdateWorker to a particular core
+* OS Level Tuning
+* Publishing to a ring buffer to decouple PortfolioPublisher and PortfolioUpdateWorker

 **Communication Protocol**

      0                   1                   2                   3